 BCLA students meet with Cassellius, receive no guarantees

-Angered at what they say is the Boston Public Schools’ refusal to honor a promise to provide them a new building, students from Boston Community Leadership Academy met last week with Superintendent Brenda Cassellius in an attempt to obtain a guarantee they would not be moved from their existing building.
+Angered at what they say is the Boston Public Schools’ refusal to honor a promise to provide them a new building, students from Boston Community Leadership Academy met with BPS Superintendent Brenda Cassellius in an attempt to obtain a guarantee they would not be moved from their existing building.

-Cassellius, however, made no promises and provided few answers, the students say.
+Cassellius, however, made no promises and provided few answers, the students who attended the July 14 meeting say.

 This year, however, BPS officials have scrapped plans to relocate the McCormack students and apparently scaled back renovation plans.
 The renovation work, which is ongoing, is limited to a new science lab, a science lab prep room and a life skills room with classroom space, two residential-sized kitchens and a laundry room.

-BCLA students say they want a gymnasium large enough to accommodate high school sports, an auditorium that could accommodate BCLA’s theatre program, a full-sized library of the same scale the school currently has in its Hyde Park building and sufficient space for each teacher to have their own classroom.
+BCLA students say they want a gymnasium large enough to accommodate high school sports, an auditorium that could accommodate BCLA’s theatre program, a full-sized library of the same scale the school currently has in its Hyde Park building and sufficient space for all teachers to have their own classrooms.

 Under the current BPS plan, some teachers will have to share classrooms, the school will share an auditorium at the adjacent Dever school, the library will be the size of a classroom and high school sports will take place in the building’s current gymnasium, which BCLA students say is too small to accommodate games and spectators.